Date of Award

 Taken together, these results support the hypothesis that GR SNPs have a significant impact on metabolic profiles, suggesting that GR SNPs could contribute to the development of disease states such as the MS, and affect the success of gastric band surgery.

 Gingras, Sebastien, "Association of Glucocorticoid Receptor Polymorphisms with Metabolic Characteristics and Bariatric Surgery in Bariatric Patients" (2016).
-Honors Theses and Student Projects.
+Honors Theses.
 110.